Banner Alt Text

 This post contains affiliate links, see our disclaimer for more information.

 If you only have a week, you can see a lot of Alaska with prior planning and a willingness to keep on the move.
-This itinerary assumes that you are flying into Anchorage, renting a car and ready to be very active during your trip.
+This Alaska road trip itinerary assumes that you are flying into Anchorage, renting a car and ready to be very active during your trip.
 This schedule leaves little time for relaxation!

 When To Visit Alaska